datatovalue/datatovalue-tools/docs/guides/automated_pubsub_parsing.md

     FROM generate_event_schema
   );
 ```
-The subsequent code builds the deployment script and executes the script in order to deploy the custom parser function to the defined dataset.
+The subsequent code builds the deployment script, and executes the script in order to deploy the custom parser function to the defined dataset.

 ```sql
 SET deployment_script = (